ZhipengCai/Demo---MAXCON-hardness/README.md

 # Demo---Robust Fitting in Computer Vision: Easy or Hard?

-Originally published in ECCV 2018 as **oral** presentations, extended to the IJCV special issue for the 12 best papers of ECCV 2018.
+Originally published in ECCV 2018 as **oral** presentations, extended to the **IJCV special issue for the 12 best papers of ECCV 2018**.

 The code used in the experiment of the IJCV version, **currently only for reviews, please do not copy or distribute for any other purpose**.